BenThink/automation-main-bot/README.md

    - no. of battle
    - overall donated gold

-The bot catches 10 errors related to the written code, from which:
+The bot catches 10 errors, from which:
    - handles 5 major errors
    - the rest of 5 medium errors are not disrupting the process of the bot and they can be fixed automatically or manually in the next process